-Zinc requires the presence of stable oxide films on its surface to provide its corrosion resistance.
-It performs best in neutral pH environments although it can tolerate exposures in the range from pH 5.5 to pH 12.
-In the absence of air, the stable oxide films do not form on the zinc surface, and corrosion can be accelerated if moisture is present under these conditions.
+To make zinc corrosion-resistant, stable oxide films should be present on its surface.
+Zinc behaves ideally in neutral pH environments, even though it can endure exposures in the pH range of 5.5 to 12.
+In the absence of air, the stable oxide films will not develop on the surface of zinc.
+But when moisture is present under these circumstances, corrosion can be accelerated.

 Soil Types and Corrosion